Is Website Speed a Ranking Factor in Google Search Results?

 How to Speed Up a Website?

-- Opt for a faster hosting: You can stay in the same price category of server, i.e., Shared server and find a host who doesn't share your hardware resources (RAM, CPU) with many other clients.
+Opt for a faster hosting: You can stay on the same price category of server, i.e., Shared server and find a host who doesn't share your hardware resources (RAM, CPU) with many other clients.
 Or you can upgrade to a VPS (Virtual Private Server) or the most expensive option buying a Dedicated (physical) server (suitable for eCommerce sites).
-Another option is to rent space on the cloud, which offers on-demand scalability and resources, while doesn't need server maintenance.
+Another option is to rent space on the cloud, which offers on-location.scalability and resources, while doesn't need server maintenance.

-- Use a CDN (Content Delivery Network): Your content is hosted on an array of servers in different locations and served according to the closest geographical demand.
+Use a CDN (Content Delivery Network): Your content is hosted on an array of servers in different locations and served from the closest geographical location.
 The result is faster loading times and no downtime.

 Website Speed News